Applying to the Research Program

 Who should apply?

-Students who are either college juniors or junior-equivalents (credit-wise) at the time of application and are interested in a career in scientific research should apply.
+Students who are either college juniors or junior-equivalents (credit-wise) at the time of application and are interested in pursuing an advanced degree towards a biomedical research career should apply.

 Are stipends or other funding available for college students?

 Both paid and unpaid internships are offered.
-Paid internships are awarded to applicants who qualify for the funding source eligibility criteria.
+Paid internships are awarded to applicants based on merit of applications and eligibility for funding source.

 How much is the stipend and what does it cover?